Proofreading 1: Introduction

 What you should know after the course

 This course teaches the very basics of proofreading; on its own it does not provide the thorough grounding needed to work as a professional proofreader.
 Apart from introducing the basics of proofreading, the course is designed as a taster to answer the question ‘Is proofreading for me?'
+You will need further training and practice to become a competent proofreader.

 Availability, prices and upgrade points